remicmacs/rubiksawesome/docs/MODEL.md

 - corners, formed by three tiles

 A tile is define by three informations, its row, its column and its face.
 The centers are defined easily cause they are the only element which are not moving.
-In the cube matrix, they always appear at cube[FACE][1][1] position.
+In the cube matrix, they always appear at cube\[FACE\]\[1\]\[1\] position.
 In order to define an edge, there is a need to know which is the tile located on the other side corresponding the present tile position.
-And to define a corners, the two adjacents tiles have to be found corresponding to the present tile position.
+And to define a corners, the two adjacent tiles have to be found corresponding to the present tile position.

 For all these elements, a display function was implemented to make them appear on a void cube pattern.